stephenslab/multiseq/README.md

 This is a screenshot of the data in the Genome Browser:
 ![Image](data/sim/sim.png?raw=true)

 As of now we can run multiseq region by region.
-After running multiseq and you saved results using write.effect.mean.variance.gz and write.effect.intervals (as we showed above) you can create a track hub of results using function multiseqToTrackHub. multiseqToTrackHub will create a track hub with
+After running multiseq and saving results using write.effect.mean.variance.gz and write.effect.intervals (as we showed above), you can create a Track Hub of results using function multiseqToTrackHub. multiseqToTrackHub will create a track hub with
 - the effect +- 2 standard errors
 - the significant intervals at 2 sd